What are the best four-wheelers for beginners?

 But before we delve into the awesomeness of this four-wheeled machine, let’s start by breaking down some defining characteristics for all my beginner ATV riders, just in case you’ve been confusing it with the ‘UTV’ (Utility Task Vehicle):

-- ATVs are designed with a handlebar for steering, UTVs a steering wheel; and, lastly,
+- ATVs are designed with a handlebar for steering, UTVs a steering wheel.

-- ATVs are mostly ridden recreationally and by sportsmen who wish to compete, while UTVs serve a more pragmatic purpose, like hauling and transporting.
+- ATVs are ridden mostly for recreation and by sportsmen who wish to compete, while UTVs serve a more pragmatic purpose, like hauling and transporting.

-While they share many similarities with UTVs, ATVs are a bit more limited in function and traversing capabilities, which is why their accessories often differ as well.
+While they share many similarities with UTVs, ATVs are a bit more limited in function and traversing capabilities, which is why their accessories are different in most cases.

 Here’s a little history behind the four-wheeler (for beginners who are curious):